Azure-Samples/MachineLearningSamples-MarketCampaign/docs/tutorial-review-sentiment.md

 To deploy the web service, you must have a model, a scoring script, and optionally a schema for the web service input data.
 The scoring script loads the model_30.pkl file from the current folder and uses it to produce a new predicted class.
 The input to the model is review text.

-To generate the scoring and schema files, execute the senti_schema.py file that comes with the sample project in the AMLWorkbench CLI command prompt using Python interpreter directly.
+To generate the schema file, execute the senti_schema_gen.py file that comes with the sample project in the AMLWorkbench CLI command prompt using Python interpreter directly.

 ```
-python senti_schema.py
+python senti_schema_gen.py
 ```

 This will create senti_service_schema.json (this file contains the schema of the web service input)